HDO-PRO/media-on-player-ad-free/README.md

 - No Ads (Ad-Free)
 - No interruptions
-- Possibly Faster Loading Speeds
+- Possibly Faster Loading & Connection Speeds
 - (PREMIUM NOT ENABLED)

 Version